Suggestion: Watch the 5 minutes video tutorial before reading this article

 Without a separate law on strata-titled property, there’s no clear separation of ownership of the land and the physical structure.

-In the end of the day, the lessor of the land owns the physical structure as well.
+At the end of the day, the lessor of the land owns the physical structure as well.

 So, when the lease period expires, the land and everything above it goes back to the lessor, unless the leasehold period is renewed.